Gemini Exchange to Shut Down Canadian Accounts, Users Given 90-Day to Withdraw Funds

 The crypto scene in Canada has seen ups and downs , with big players like Gemini, OKX, dYdX, Paxos, Bybit, and Binance saying goodbye to the market.
 These companies are leaving because the Canadian Securities Administrators (CSA) has tightened the rules for crypto trading platforms making it tough for them to do business.
 This news from Canada has caused a stir in the world of crypto exchanges.

-Gemini Exchange To Shut Down Canadian Accounts, Users Given 90-Day To Withdraw Funds - Hash Herald
+Gemini Exchange to Shut Down Canadian Accounts, Users Given 90-Day to Withdraw Funds - Hash Herald

 Gemini Leaves Canada